Cqsi/lichs/README.md

 * Version v1.0
 * <ins>Uses Lichess</ins>, which means that you need to have a Lichess account
 * Operating System: Only Windows for now (see [TODO](https://github.com/Cqsi/lichess_terminal#todo-and-current-questions))
+* Only Classical and Rapid games because the Lichess API doesn't allow anything else

 Lichess Terminal uses the Lichess API (more exactly [berserk](https://github.com/rhgrant10/berserk)) to make it possible for you to play against other real players directly in the terminal on Lichess servers. <ins>This project is still in its early stages; there's no chat support, pretty bad graphics and probably some bugs.</ins>